Jeju Province: Tourist attractions

 Visitors can walk around part of the rim (the rest is private property and fenced off), but they cannot venture down inside the crater.
 A well-paved path leads from the parking area to the viewing area, which has a small pavilion and several vista points.
 Also on the grounds are gravesites made in traditional Jeju fashion: a wide, trapezoidal stone wall surrounding the burial mound.
 Several of the sites have small stone figures that guard the mound against evil spirits.
 At the park entrance are large rocks from the crater.
 During the eruption, molten rock flew from the volcano into the air and cooled into many exotic shapes.

-Seongsan Ilchulbong, also called ‘Sunrise Peak’, is an archetypal tuff cone formed by hydrovolcanic eruptions upon a shallow seabed about 5,000 years ago.
+Seongsan Ilchulbong, also called 'Sunrise Peak', is an archetypal tuff cone formed by hydrovolcanic eruptions upon a shallow seabed about 5,000 years ago.
 On the eastern seaboard of Jeju Island and said to resemble a gigantic ancient castle, this tuff cone is 182 meters high, has a preserved bowl-like crater, and displays diverse inner structures resulting from the sea cliff.
 These features are considered to be of geologic worth, providing information on eruptive and depositional processes of hydromagnetic volcanoes worldwide as well as past volcanic activity of Seongsan Ilchulbong itself.

 Oedolgae is a 20-meter-tall pillar-shaped rock in Sammaebong, Seogwipo.
 It was created 1.5 million years ago by a volcanic eruption.
 At the top of Oedolgae, there are pine trees growing naturally.
 According to legend, an old woman became a rock after waiting for her husband who went to sea to catch fish and didn't return for a long time.
 So people call it 'halmang bawi' meaning grandmother rock.
 On the left side of Oedolgae, there is a rock called someri bawi.
 A large grass area covers the rock, and the surrounding area is great for fishing.
 Oedolgae is a popular tourist destination, particularly with foreigners.

-Mt.
-Halla is the mountain of one of the three gods.
+Hallasan is the mountain of one of the three gods.
 It stands at the center of Jeju Island, spreading east and west.
 The east face is steep, the north side is gentle, and the east and west form a flat, wide highland.

-Mount Halla is a dormant volcano created by volcanic activities during the quaternary period of the Cenozoic era.
+Hallasan is a dormant volcano created by volcanic activities during the quaternary period of the Cenozoic era.
 It is primarily covered with basalt.
 On its top is a crater and Baeknok Lake.
 This mountain is home to alpine plants and houses as many as 1,800 species of flora.
 It also boasts luxuriant natural forests and vast grasslands.